kim-tsao/rhdh-plugins-renovate/workspaces/orchestrator/plugins/orchestrator-common/report.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'pageSize'?: number;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'totalCount'?: number;
 }

 // Warning: (ae-missing-release-tag) "PaginationInfoDTOOrderDirectionEnum" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)